farhi/cif2hkl/README.md

 -------
 This software is (c) E. Farhi, Synchrotron Soleil with license GPL2.
 Part of the iFit <http://ifit.mccode.org> suite.

 It is based on CrysFML (CFML) available at <https://code.ill.fr/scientific-software/crysfml>, but all required modules are all included in the cif2hkl source code.
+CFML is licensed under a LGPL-3, excluding military applications.